EnigMoiD/enigmoid.github.io/_posts/2013-12-17-poe-pyrois.md

 ![The most interesting part of the system](/img/poe-pyrois/buck.png)

 ## Regulation Through Control
+{% highlight c %}
 diff = actual - 740; // Compute the difference between set and actual
 if (diff > 0 && CCR1 < period) // CCR1 should never be greater than the PWM period
 	CCR1++;	// If output is too high, increase the duty cycle
 			// (this is inverted because of how we're switching the FET) else if (CCR1 > 1) // CCR1 should never be negative CCR1--; // If output is too low, decrease the duty cycle
+{% endhighlight %}